 5. Great Smoky Mountain National Park

-We can’t leave the south out of the mix!
+We can’t leave the South out of the mix!
 There are amazing places to head to the south to view the changing colors.
 The first that I like to go to is the Great Smoky Mountains.
 Fun fact that there are over 100 types of trees in this park.
-Each one provides a different paintbrush to the mountains!
-Not only does the park have a diversity of trees but it has numerous hiking trails (850 miles!) all over which make getting to secluded locales for viewing even easier.
+Each one provides a different paintbrush for the mountains!
+Not only does the park have a diversity of trees but it has numerous hiking trails (850 miles!) all over which makes getting to secluded locales for viewing even easier.

 If you can get a reservation the best place to camp is within the Park itself.
 However, there are numerous private campgrounds that dot all sides of the park.
 Being close to Pigeon Forge is another fantastic option for you because of the other exciting things to do.

 Check out our Great Smoky Mountains National Park Quick Guide for more information on trails and campgrounds.

 You may be surprised that you can have colorful fall camping in Texas.
 It is true though.
 In this case, though, I do have to say that this is not something that is bigger in Texas.
 However, at Big Bend National Park you will find a fall color change event that is a little different from other places.
 The colors change much later in the year.
 Additionally, the landscape within the park is truly a unique backdrop for the color changes of the leaves.

 This National Park is outside of El Paso, Texas.
 It is not close to anything really, but in Texas what is?
 The best time to start your colorful fall camping is mid to late November.
 So you could tie this trip in with another color change event farther north!
 Just be prepared for the drive.
 You can arrive to early for these leaves.
 This is the opposite of what happens in other areas.
 So mind your dates when you are booking.